The Library of Objects

 The context menu includes these commands:

-- Delete – delete a selected object.
+- Delete – deletes a selected object.

 Customizing the Object Library